Last Updated on October 29, 2023

-Q angle is the angle formed by a line drawn from the antosuprior iliac spine to central patella and a second line drawn from central patella to tibial tubercle
+Q angle is the angle formed by a line drawn from the anterosuperior iliac spine to the central patella and a second line drawn from central patella to tibial tubercle

 Normally angle is 14 deg for males and 17 deg for females.

-Therefore assessment of this angle is measure of pull of the quadriceps relative to the patella.
+Therefore assessment of this angle is a measure of the pull of the quadriceps relative to the patella.

 Q angle was described by Brattstrom.

 The angle is traditionally be measured in the supine position with the knee in full extension.
 [Standing position is considered more suitable as it mimics the joint biomechanics during daily activity.]